Bahonika/todo_app/README.md

 Todo flutter app

 features:
-    - getting todos from remote server
+    -getting todos from remote server
-    - can create and delete todos but need to set revision manually
+    -can create and delete todos but need to set revision manually
     - swipe todo to delete worked
     - ready to use light theme
     - ready to use internationalization